 For a pillowy soft, delicious pizza that your family will beg for, start with sourdough discard pizza dough!
-It’s easy to make, and bakes up with the perfect chewy consistency.
+It’s easy to make and bakes up with the perfect chewy consistency.
 This sourdough pizza crust recipe is the best way to make an authentic Italian pie without yeast!

 Content Covered Here

-Why We Love Sourdough Discard Pizza Dough
+Why We Love This Recipe

-Then there’s our recipe – it uses the natural yeast that sourdough starter creates.
-This makes it a true sourdough pizza dough recipe. - Easy overnight recipe
+- Naturally fermented.
+This homemade pizza recipe uses the natural yeast from an easy sourdough starter recipe.
+This makes it a true sourdough pizza dough recipe.

-This recipe requires a double rise, and the first one takes several hours, because the dough has to double in size.
-To save time, we prefer to let it work its magic overnight. - Great for meal prep.
+- Easy overnight recipe.
+This recipe requires a double rise: the first takes several hours because the dough must ferment.
+To save time, we prefer to let it work its magic overnight.

 Ingredient Notes and Substitutions